Local names

 You can move languages from the Available languages box to the Localize in this language order box in the following ways:

-• Select one or more languages in the Localize in this language order box, and then click A screenshot of the "remove languages" button Remove languages.
+- Select one or more languages in the Localize in this language order box, and then click Remove languages.

-• Click A screenshot of the "remove all languages" button Remove all languages, which returns all languages to the Available languages box.
+- Click Remove all languages, which returns all languages to the Available languages box.

 You can change the order of the languages in the Localize in this language order box in the following ways:

-• Select one or more languages in the Localize in this language order box, and then click A screenshot of an up button Up or A screenshot of a down button Down.
+Select one or more languages in the Localize in this language order box, and then click Up or Down.

 Tip